 Mutations in MPR2 and MDR3 (as well as BSEP) are implicated in some hereditary cholestatic diseases [92], which would imply they too should be considered as anti-targets.

 Beyond this core set, a variety of other transporters are known to have roles in bile handling in the liver [93]; some of these are listed in Table 7, with location and functional annotation.
-Although the focus here is on the liver, it should also be borne in mind that BA transport occurs in tissues other than the liver, most notably the ileum and kidney [90].
+Although the focus here is on the liver, it should also be borne in mind that BA transport also occurs in tissues other than the liver, most notably the ileum and kidney [90].
 This might need to be taken into account when, for example, interpreting in vivo data or building PK/PD models.

 In addition to these transporters, BA homeostasis also relies on the hepatic Na+/K+-ATPase for maintaining the Na+ gradients on which some transporters, such as NTCP, rely; the hepatic CFTR channel is also required, albeit indirectly, for the functioning of some OATP transporters [93].